learn-co-curriculum/plotly-lab/README.md

 # {'mode': 'markers', 'name': 'sample plot', 'x': [1, 3, 2], 'y': [1, 2, 5]}
 ```

-Ok, now we have built a function to easily generate a trace.
-Let's see it in action!
-Uncomment some of the code below and try it out.
-Experiment with having your trace display with 'markers' or 'lines'.
-You can only see the name of the plot if more than one trace is present, so practice adding more than one trace, to the plot.

 ```python
 # trace0 = build_trace(data)